 A bright yellow spice and found in tasty dishes like curry, turmeric can have a positive effect on your skin, too.
 For example, one study found that a 5% extract derived from the rhizomes of the turmeric plant can help decrease sebum secretion.
 And excessive sebum secretion is associated with acne, so turmeric could help reduce any blemishes you might have.

+a.
 When to Avoid Certain Face Mask Materials

 If you notice negative effects after applying one of these materials, stop using it.
 You may be allergic to the material.